learn-co-curriculum/SENG-LIVE111323-Phase-4-Flask/04_relationship/README.md

 ### back_populates vs. backref

-* back_populates : property to establish a `bi-directional` relationship between models.
-The relationship are propagated to teh other side.
+* back_populates : is a property to establish a `bi-directional` relationship between models.
+The relationship are propagated to the other side.

-* backref: automatically create a reverse relationship on the other side. ( less explicit than the back_populates, more flexible, simpler)
+* backref: automatically creates a reverse relationship on the other side. ( less explicit than the back_populates, more flexible, simpler)

 ```
 class Parent():